arjver/textbox-calculator/README.md

 # Textbox Calculator

-A Chrome extension that turns any text input into a calculator.
+A browser extension that turns any text input into a spreadsheet-like calculator.
+(Demo page does NOT require installing an extension!)
+Supports functions like SIN, IF, PI, STDEV, and more.
 Also provides a "variable" feature in the extension popup to store and use variables in calculations (and when changed, updates all calculations using that variable).

 ### Use cases
 - quick calculations while filling out a form